robotology/human-sensing/README.md

 On Linux (Xenial 16.04):

-    sudo apt-get install libdlib-dev
+    sudo apt-get update
-    sudo apt-get install bzip2
+    sudo apt-get install libdlib-dev (this installs version 18.18-1, if a more recent version is required please download manually as described below) sudo apt-get install bzip2

-On Linux < 16.04 or Windows:
+On Linux < 16.04 or dlib version > 18.18-1 or Windows (more details soon):

     download dlib from http://dlib.net/
     generate cmake and make install